Acta Chimica Sinica ›› 2026, Vol. 84 ›› Issue (4): 476-483.DOI: 10.6023/A25120419 Previous Articles Next Articles

 One-pot, Catalytic Asymmetric Reductive Bischler-Napieralski-Type Reaction of Amides: An Enantioselective Entrance to Biologically Active 1-Substituted Tetrahydroisoquinolines

-1. Fujian Key Laboratory of Chemical Biology (Xiamen University), College of Chemistry and Chemical Engineering, Xiamen University, Xiamen 361005, P. R. China
+1. Fujian Key Laboratory of Chemical Biology (Xiamen University), College of Chemistry and Chemical Engineering, Xiamen University, Xiamen 361005, China

 • Supported by:

-Herein, we report the one-pot, catalytic asymmetric reductive Bischler-Napieralski-type reaction of amides as the first demonstration of a new strategy for the asymmetric reductive transformation of amides, which allowed for the one-pot, enantioselective entrance to tetrahydroisoquinoline (THIQ).
+Herein, we report the one-pot, catalytic asymmetric reductive Bischler-Napieralski-type reaction of amides as the first demonstration of a new strategy for the asymmetric reductive transformation of amides, which allowed for the one-pot, enantioselective access to tetrahydroisoquinoline (THIQ).
 The method features a tandem sequence involving the Tf2O/2-F-Pyr.-promoted Bischler-Napieralski dehydracyclization and an aqueous Noyori-type catalytic asymmetric transfer hydrogenation (CATH).
 By this one-pot method, a variety of THIQ derivatives were synthesized in high yields and in excellent enantioselectivities.
-This protocol accommodates N-arylethyl aromatic amides bearing either electron-rich or electron-deficient group on the acyl moiety, and N-arylethyl aliphatic amides.
+This protocol accommodates N-arylethyl aromatic amides bearing either electron-donating or electron-withdrawing groups on the acyl moiety, and N-arylethyl aliphatic amides.
 The synthetic utility of this methodology was demonstrated via the efficient, catalytic enantioselective synthesis of four alkaloids: (S)-salsolidine, (S)-laudanosine, (S)-xylopinine, and (S)-N-norlaudanidine, and medicinal agent ACT-335827.
-Additionally, formal synthesis of alkaloid (S)-cryptostyline III and medicinal agents such as almorexant was achieved.
+Additionally, formal syntheses of alkaloid (S)-cryptostyline III and medicinal agents such as almorexant were achieved.

-Key words: amide, amide activation, tetrahydroisoquinoline, Bischler-Napieralski-type cyclization, catalytic asymmetric transfer hydrogenation, alkaloid
+Key words: amides, amide activation, tetrahydroisoquinolines, alkaloids, reductive Bischler-Napieralski-type reaction, catalytic asymmetric transfer hydrogenation, catalytic asymmetric synthesis